 How to find and manage the best remote team

-I’ve been working remotely in New York far away from HQ in Barcelona for Hibox for almost one year now.
+I’ve been working remotely in New York – far away from HQ in Barcelona for Hibox – for almost a whole year now.
 Hibox’s team is diverse and spread across four countries.
 And you know what?
 It works really well for us.
 We half got lucky and half made our own luck.
 We have the right tools for productive and organized remote work.
 But most importantly, we sought out the right people.

-The business world is quickly moving remote.
+The business world is quickly going remote.
 30% of workers will be remote in some capacity in the next few years.
-Remote work saves money both directly in overhead and indirectly in the form of lower attrition rates.
+Remote work saves money both directly in the form of overhead costs, and indirectly in the form of lower attrition rates.

 Aside from technological capacity, who you choose to fill remote positions is critical.
 Nailing the combination of technical skill, self-motivation, and culture fit isn’t easy.
 With the lack of training time and face-to-face rapport building, there’s little room for error.
-Luckily, there is a whole new workforce emerging that fills remote roles more naturally than ever.
+Luckily, there is a whole new workforce emerging who fill remote roles more naturally than ever.

-In our experience, there’s some promising tools and methods that have helped connect us with some of the strongest members of our remote team.
+In our experience, there are some promising tools and methods that have helped connect us with some of the strongest members of our remote team.

 AngelList, WeWorkRemotely.com, and WorkingNomads.co: